-The MCB major accepts scores of 4 or 5 in the exams listed below to allow you to waive certain prerequisite coursework, although we do not recommend that you do so.
+While MCB will accept the scores above to waive prerequisite coursework, we do not recommend that you do so.
 Most high school AP programs do not include the in-depth labs that our courses include and they do not delve into the details of the material in the way our courses at Cal do.
 So, while AP courses provide a good foundation and allow you some review at the beginning of the semester, they do not prepare you for upper-division course work to the same degree that Cal courses do.

 Do you accept other advanced test credit?

 Yes, we accept some IB and A-Level exam test credit:

 Score of 5, 6, or 7 in IB Chemistry = Chemistry 1A/1AL

 Score of 5, 6, or 7 in IB Biology = Bio 1B only